Q&A: What to Expect When Facing an Upper or Lower Limb Amputation

 An amputation is the surgical removal of part of the body, usually an arm or leg.
 There are three main reasons for amputation.

-1. The limb has been affected by gangrene, which is when the body’s tissue begins to die as a result of a lack of blood supply.
+1. The limb has been affected by gangrene, which is when the body’s tissue begins to die due to a lack of blood supply.

 2. There has been a life-threatening danger to the person’s health, such as when the part of the body has been affected by cancer or serious infection.